 Harvest carefully–don’t bruise or handle things roughly, and set aside any nicked or otherwise imperfect produce to use up first.
 That includes immature things that might be good enough to use in a soup or other dish right now, but won’t keep.
 For example, I make soup from any bruised potatoes or onions whose tops stayed greenish as soon as they are dug.

 Some things don’t store well no matter when you harvest—tomatoes and peppers, for instance.
-Freeze peppers at their peak, instead, and tomatoes, too, or cook them up into some delicious concoction like easy tomato sauce that freezes well (as do these roasted, herbed tomatoes).
+Freeze peppers at their peak, instead, and whole tomatoes in freezer bags, too, or cook them up into some delicious concoction like easy tomato sauce that freezes well (as do these roasted, herbed tomatoes).
 You can can tomatoes, of course, as well.